Applicability of Measurement-based Quantum Computation towards Physically-driven Variational Quantum Eigensolver: Measurement patterns for multi-qubit rotation operations

 The representations of the measurement basis in Eqs.~(\ref{eq:MBQC-basis1-pi2}) \& (\ref{eq:MBQC-basis2-pi2}) and Eqs.~(\ref{eq:Myz-basis1-pi2}) \& (\ref{eq:Myz-basis2-pi2}) are identical, meaning that the measurement basis $\{|\uparrow(\theta, \pi /2)\rangle, |\downarrow(\theta, \pi /2)\rangle\}$ is exactly

 To implement a multi-qubit rotation $Z$ operation, we first define an input state $|\psi_{in}\rangle$ with $N$ qubits.
 Then, introduce an ancillary qubit, denoted as $a$, which is prepared in the state $|+\rangle_{a}$.
-The resulting graph state of the system is represented as:
+According to Eq.~(\ref{eq:MBQC-graph_state}) and the graph structure shown in Fig.~\ref{fig:multi z}, we entangle the ancillary qubit $a$ with each qubit $i\in[N]$ of the input state $|\psi_{in}\rangle$ by applying a $CZ$ operation, where $a$ is the control qubit and $i$ is the target qubit.
+The corresponding graph state is represented by

 Next, we perform a measurement $\mathcal{M}_{YZ}(-\theta)$ using Eq.~(\ref{eq:Myz-}) on qubit $a$.
-Donate the measurement outcome as $s\in\{0, 1\}$.
+Denote the measurement outcome as $s\in\{0, 1\}$.
 After the measurement, the output state depends on the measurement result.

 When $s = 0$, the output state is

 When $s = 1$, the output state is

 The single measurement described above completes the multi-qubit rotation $Z$ operation, and the measurement pattern is shown in Fig.~\ref{fig:multi p}(a).
 When the measurement outcome is $1$, it requires the correction of the generated by-product operator $Z^{\otimes N}$.